Why Every Executive Job Seeker Should Care About Personal Branding

 “I don’t need personal branding.
 I’m not a brand.
 I’m a person!”

-Personal branding is no longer optional in job search.
-It’s so important because it ties in with targeting and identifying how you are uniquely qualified to meet the needs of your target employers.
+Personal branding is no longer optional in executive job search.
+It’s so important because it ties in with targeting and identifying how you are uniquely qualified to meet the needs of specific employers.

 Simply put, branding is all about:

 Defining and communicating what makes the whole “you” unique and valuable to the employers you’re targeting.

 Knowing your personal brand helps you differentiate your value from your competitors when you network and interview for jobs, through brand communications (verbal, digital, and online) that resonate with them.

 Instead of dismissing personal branding as merely ego-stroking, think of it as educating others – and yourself – about who you are and what you have to offer.